 International graduates studying in a regional area

-Eligibility will include international students who studied at a regional campus of a metropolitan university.
+Eligibility includes international students who studied at a regional campus of a metropolitan university.

-- International graduates who have studied and lived in Category 2 will be eligible for an additional year on a second Temporary Graduate visa.
+- International graduates who have studied and lived in Category 2 may be eligible for an additional year on a second Temporary Graduate visa.

-- International graduates who have studied and lived in Category 3 will be eligible for an additional 2 years on a second Temporary Graduate visa.
+- International graduates who have studied and lived in Category 3 may be eligible for an additional 2 years on a second Temporary Graduate visa.

 This provides an additional incentive for international students to study at a regional institution and to live in regional areas post-study, boosting diversity and prosperity in regional Australia.